johnno1962/Dynamo/README.md

 18,000 requests per minute for TickTckToe which does not reuse connections (see below)

-12,000 requests per minute for NumberGuesser SSL

-6,000 requests per minte TickTackToe SSL

 Reusing connections is important for large numbers of requests from the same client.
-The is achieved by using a single DynamoHTTPConnection.response( html ) method call rather than individual calls to DynamoHTTPConnection.print( html )'s.
-The slower numbers for SSL are due to architectural constraints.
-The SSL sever acts as a decrypting proxy to an internal non-SSL server so it has roughly a half the maximum throughput.
+The is achieved by using a single DynamoHTTPConnection.response( html ) method call rather than individual calls to method DynamoHTTPConnection.print( html ).

 As ever, announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).